shirin-25/Survival_Analysis_Prostate_cancer/README.md

 # Survival_Analysis_Prostate_cancer

-Project member : Rhosane, Gilles, Thao and Shirin

-Overview

-This project focuses on performing a survival analysis of prostate cancer patients using various statistical methods.
-Survival analysis is a key aspect of medical research, helping to understand the time until the occurrence of an event, such as death or relapse, in a patient population.
-This project is designed as a practical exercise to apply survival analysis techniques and gain insights into the factors that influence survival rates in prostate cancer patients.
+This project is part of our coursework in Survival Analysis, where our group conducted a survival analysis on prostate cancer data.
+The primary goal of this project is to understand the factors influencing the survival rates of prostate cancer patients and to apply statistical techniques to analyze survival times.

+Objectives:
+Perform data cleaning and preprocessing on prostate cancer datasets.
+Apply Kaplan-Meier estimators to estimate survival functions.
+Use Cox proportional hazards models to identify significant predictors of survival.
+Interpret the results and draw meaningful conclusions about prostate cancer survival.

+Team Members:
+Rhosane
+Gilles
+Thao
+Shirin

+Acknowledgements:
+We would like to thank our instructor, Anna Freni Sterrantino for guidance throughout this project.